-RIJI is an initiative of the Inner Northern Youth Employment Taskforce (INYET) and provides young people with the skills, knowledge and confidence to take on the current job market by developing a good job resume and interviewing skills.
-The Program is delivered as part of the school's curriculum throughout a series of lesson plans and culminates in a face to face interview with a local volunteer employer during a RIJI event.
+RIJI is an initiative of the Inner Northern Local Learning & Employment Network (INLLEN).
+As one of a suite of supports available through our School to Work Program, RIJI provides young people with the skills, knowledge and confidence to take on the current job market by developing a good job resume and interviewing skills.
+The Program is delivered as part of the school's curriculum throughout a series of lesson plans and culminates in a face-to-face interview with a local volunteer employer during a RIJI event.